Kansas City massacre: Changes at the FBI

 The Kansas City Massacre changed the FBI.
-Before this event the agency did not have authority to carry firearms (although some agents reportedly did) and make arrests (they could make a "citizen's arrest", then call a U.S. Marshal or local law officer), but a year later Congress gave the FBI statutory authority to carry guns and make arrests (in May and June 1934).
-The FBI acquired their first Thompson submachine guns and Winchester Model 1907 self-loading rifles.
+Previously, the agency did not have authority to carry firearms (although some agents reportedly did) and make arrests (they could make a "citizen's arrest", then call a U.S. Marshal or local law officer), but one year later Congress gave the FBI statutory authority to carry guns and make arrests (in May and June 1934).
+The FBI acquired its first Thompson submachine guns and Winchester Model 1907 self-loading rifles.
 But, after requesting that Remington Arms provide a replacement for the Winchester, the agency later adopted specially modified variants of the Remington Model 81 semi-automatic rifle.

 In popular culture

+The FBI Story depicts the massacre.
 A TV movie titled Kansas City Massacre directed by Dan Curtis was broadcast in 1975.

-The paranormal show Ghost Adventures investigated Union Station in Season 7.
-The basis of the episode is the potential residual hauntings by the men murdered outside the building during the massacre.
-A graphic novel based on the Kansas City Massacre titled Union Station was originally written by Ande Parks and drawn by Eduardo Barreto in 2003 and re-released in 2009 by Oni Press.
+The paranormal show Ghost Adventures investigated Union Station in Season 7 for the potential residual hauntings by the victims.
+A graphic novel titled Union Station was originally written by Ande Parks.
 On August 3, 2015, Gangland Wire documentary filmmaker Gary Jenkins published a 3-episode true crime story podcast about the Union Station Massacre.